sean-smith/scale-out-computing-on-aws/docs/tutorials/update-soca-dns-ssl-certificate.md

 # Update your ALB with the new certificate

-Navigate to your SOCA Load Balancer and choose "Listeners" tab.
+Navigate to your Scale-Out Computing on AWS Load Balancer and choose "Listeners" tab.
 Select your HTTPS listener and click 'Edit' button.

 ![](../imgs/cert-6.png)